Smiling Improves Metabolism

-For me, the most important thing to remember is that the stress response can be a bit like a habit, and some people go into stress a lot easier that others, for no fault of their own in many cases.
+The most important thing to remember is that the stress response can be a bit like a habit, and some people go into stress a lot easier than others, for no fault of their own in many cases.

-If you want to break a habit like being stressed and feeling bad, and create a new habit that serves you, like being happy and feeling good, there’s going to be a period of time where the new way feels awkward or unnatural, or maybe even really uncomfortable.
+Suppose you want to break a habit like being stressed and feeling inadequate and create a new pattern that serves you, like being happy and feeling good.
+In that case, there will be a period where the new way feels awkward, unnatural, or maybe even really uncomfortable.

 Ohh, and sugar helps too.

 Copyright 2021, by Dan M @ CowsEatGrass.
 All rights reserved (except for quotations and images having their own protected copyrights).
 This copyright protects author-publisher Dan M’s right to future publication of his work in any manner, in any and all media — utilizing technology now known or hereafter devised — throughout the world in perpetuity.
 Everything described in this publication is for information purposes only.
 The author-publisher, Dan M, is not directly or indirectly presenting or recommending any part of this publication’s data as a diagnosis or prescription for any ailment of any reader.
 If anyone uses this information without the advice of their professional health adviser, they are prescribing for themselves, and the author- publisher assumes no responsibility or liability.
 Persons using any of this data do so at their own risk and must take personal responsibility for what they don’t know as well as for what they do know.